 Postgraduate Certificate in Applied Science

-Deepen your knowledge and understanding of Applied Science.
-Choose to specialise in performance analysis, physical conditioning or exercise leadership, and apply your learnings through industry experience during your study.
+Deepen your knowledge and understanding of sport/exercise.
+Choose to specialise in performance analysis, physical conditioning or exercise prescription, and apply your learnings through industry experience during your study.
 A course in professional development will then prepare you to work within the industry and assist you to understand your learning needs.

 Domestic